Early Childhood (Professional Practice) BA (Hons)

 Meet the team

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes senior academic, visiting lecturers and professional practitioners.
-The teaching team for Early Childhood includes teachers, early years practitioners, social workers, nurses and youth workers.
+The teaching team for Early Childhood includes teachers, early years practitioners, social workers, a family law specialist and youth workers.

 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of seminars under the supervision of the module leader.
 Teaching is informed by the research we carry out.
 56 per cent of University lecturers have a higher education teaching qualification or are Fellows, or Senior Fellows of the Higher Education Academy.
 You can learn more about the staff by visiting our staff profiles.